marija-kara/Self_driving_car/README.md

 ![data_augmentation](https://github.com/marija-kara/Self_driving_car/blob/main/pictures/augmentation.png?raw=true)

 **Augmentation techniques**
 1. Image flip

-  ⋅⋅* First we flip all images and change the sign of the predicted angle to simulate driving in the opposite direction and ot double our dataset.
+* First we flip all images and change the sign of the predicted angle to simulate driving in the opposite direction and ot double our dataset.
-2.
+2. Change image brightness
+4. Random shadow
+5. Random noise